Bob Bakish: Early positions

-In October 1999, he became the Executive Vice President of Planning and Business Development of Viacom's subsidiary MTV Networks.
-From 2001 through 2004, he was Executive Vice President and Chief Operating Officer of advertising sales at MTV Networks.
+In October 1999, he became the executive vice president of planning and business development of Viacom's subsidiary MTV Networks.
+From 2001 to 2004, he was executive vice president and chief operating officer of advertising sales at MTV Networks.

-In 2004, he was appointed Executive Vice President of Operations of Viacom, Inc., and in 2006 he was also appointed Executive Vice President of Viacom Enterprises.
-In these two positions, he was responsible for Viacom's strategic planning and business development plus oversight of a range of business units including Famous Music, Famous Players, Viacom Plus sales and information services and technology, as well as heading Viacom's cross-divisional marketing council.
+In 2004, he was appointed executive vice president of operations of Viacom, Inc., and in 2006, he was also appointed executive vice president of Viacom Enterprises.
+In these two positions, he was responsible for Viacom's strategic planning and business development and the oversight of a range of business units including Famous Music, Famous Players, Viacom Plus sales and information services and technology, as well as heading Viacom's cross-divisional marketing council.

-Head of international operations
+Head of international operations at Viacom

-In January 2007 Bakish became President of MTV Networks International (MTVNI), with financial and management responsibility for MTVNI, overseeing all MTV Networks operations outside the U.S. He immediately restructured MTVNI, cutting 8% of the workforce in addition to merging some overseas units with the UK business and devolving responsibilities for Latin American operations to new offices across the region.
-He launched the popular Colors franchise of networks via the Viacom18 joint venture in the high-growth market of India.
+In January 2007, Bakish became the president of MTV Networks International (MTVNI) responsible for financial and management, overseeing MTV Networks operations outside the U.S. He immediately restructured MTVNI by cutting 8% of the workforce, merging some overseas units with the UK business and devolving responsibilities for Latin American operations to new offices across the region.
+He launched the Colors franchise of networks through the Viacom18 joint venture in India.
 MTVNI had double-digit, year-on-year growth during his tenure.

-When MTVNI CEO Bill Roedy resigned in January 2011, Bakish was promoted to the newly created position of President and CEO of Viacom International Media Networks (VIMN).
-This promotion included responsibility for all Viacom media networks and operations internationally, including MTV, Nickelodeon, Comedy Central, BET, VH1, VIVA, TMF, Game One and MTV Tres; plus oversight of all of Viacom’s international TV-related joint ventures, including Viacom18 in India and ViacomSBS in Korea, as well as channel ventures with BSkyB in the UK and Foxtel in Australia.
+When MTVNI CEO Bill Roedy resigned in January 2011, Bakish was promoted to the newly created position of president and CEO of Viacom International Media Networks (VIMN).
+This promotion included responsibility for all Viacom media networks and operations internationally, including MTV, Nickelodeon, Comedy Central, BET, VH1, VIVA, TMF, Game One and MTV Tres; he also oversighted all of Viacom's international television-related joint ventures, including Viacom18 in India and ViacomSBS in Korea, as well as channel ventures with BSkyB in the UK and Foxtel in Australia.
 In all, VIMN operations at the time of his appointment consisted of 145 television channels in 160 countries and territories, plus related digital properties and consumer products businesses.
 During his tenure, Bakish expanded Viacom's international footprint, and VIMN was Viacom's most successful division; revenue doubled, and VIMN grew to more than 200 television channels.
 Under his leadership, the Paramount Channel was launched, offering movies and television shows in Europe, Latin America and Russia.
-He oversaw the expansion of networks such as Nickelodeon, Comedy Central and Spike to an increasing number of foreign markets, and helped orchestrate the acquisition of Channel 5 in the UK and Telefe in Argentina.
+He oversaw the expansion of networks such as Nickelodeon, Comedy Central and Spike TV to an increasing number of foreign markets, and helped orchestrate the acquisition of Channel 5 in the UK and Telefe in Argentina.
 He also oversaw the launch of apps, including the Viacom Play Plex suite of branded mobile TV apps and the BET Play direct-to-consumer subscription video-on-demand app for an adult audience.